BertrandConxy/Refactoring-Awesome-books/README.md

 - plain Javascript

 ## How to use and run this project
 >To get a local copy up and running follow these simple example steps.

 -Clone this repository with

+<code> git clone https://github.com/BertrandConxy/Refactoring-Awesome-books.git </code>
-git clone https://github.com/BertrandConxy/Awesome-books.git using your terminal or command line.
+using your terminal or command line.

 -Change to the project directory by entering :

-cd The-Portfolio in the terminal.
+<code>cd Refactoring-Awesome-books</code>, in the terminal.

--run code . to open it in vscode
+-run code to open it in vscode.
+However, there are some project requisites required for this project to run properly
+### Prerequisites
+- This project makes use of dependency library called "luxon"
+- To install it, follow this:
+- Locate to the directory of the project
+- In the terminal, <code>npm init -y</code> to initialise the package manager
+- Again, in the terminal, <code> npm install --save luxon </code> to install the library

 ## Project Status